Taulant207/master/README.md

 ## Funktion des Services <a name="funktion"></a>
 **Was ist ein Web Tunnel und wozu brauchen wir ngrok?**
-Mit einem Web Tunnel kann mn
+Mit einem Web Tunnel kann man einen (Reverse-Proxy) einbauen,

 ### Beschreibung <a name="beschreibung"></a>
 This is a sub paragraph, formatted in heading 3 style